Copyright & License Compliance Policies

 Fair Use and the Library, section 107 of Title 17 of US Code

-In determining whether the use made of a work in any particular case is a fair use the factors to be considered include:
+Factors to be considered in determining whether the use made of a work in any particular case is a fair use:

-- The purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit education purposes.
+- Purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit education purposes

-- The amount and substantiality of the portion used in relationship to the work as a whole.
+- Amount and substantiality of the portion used in relationship to the work as a whole

-- The effect of the use on the potential market of the work
+- Effect of the use on the potential market of the work

-Copyrighted material that meets the four-factor fair use test in the Copyright Act (Section 107, Title 17, U.S. Code) will be considered fair use and will be placed on electronic course reserve.
+Copyrighted material that meets the four-factor fair use test in the Copyright Act (Section 107, Title 17, U.S. Code) will be placed on course reserve (applies to physical copies at instructor’s request)

-If an item does not meet fair use the George Fox University libraries will seek permission from the legal holder of the copyright for copyrighted materials for which permission must be obtained.
+If an item does not meet fair use, the library will seek permission from the legal holder of the copyright for reserve items.

 - In-print titles:

-- No more than a single part (chapter), or a maximum of 10% of the work, whichever is smaller, will be duplicated for reserves.
-Percentages are based upon the total number of pages in the volume.
+- No more than a single chapter, or a maximum of 10% of the work, whichever is smaller, will be duplicated for reserves.

-- Requested in-print titles, which are not owned by George Fox University Libraries, will be considered for purchase.
+- Titles not owned by George Fox University Libraries will be considered for purchase.

-- No more than 10% of an out-of-print book can be accepted for reserves.
-Percentages are based upon the total number of pages in the volume.
+- No more than 10% of a book can be accepted for reserves.

 - Journal Articles from print subscriptions:

-- A maximum of two articles per semester/term from any single journal issue which is owned by George Fox University Libraries can be accepted for reserves.
+- A maximum of two articles per semester/term from any single journal issue owned by the library can be accepted for reserves.

-- A maximum of one article per semester/term from any single journal issue which is not owned by George Fox University Libraries can be accepted for reserves.
+- A maximum of one article per semester/term from any single journal issue not owned by the library can be accepted for reserves.